 APSU Board of Trustees

-Governor Bill Haslam named eight individuals to serve on Austin Peay State University’s
+In 2016, Governor Bill Haslam named eight individuals to serve on Austin Peay State

-first Board of Trustees.
-These exceptional men and women join Dr. Nell Rayburn, the
+University’s first Board of Trustees.
+These exceptional men and women joined the trustee

 The men and women who serve on Austin Peay State University's Board of Trustees represent a wealth of experience in both the private and military sectors.